FunbiOyede/nodejs-starter/README.md

 - [ ] Api Layer
 - [ ] Session Management with Redis
-- [ ] Authentication and Authorization for both Admin and User Accounts
+- [ ] Authentication and Authorization for both Admin and Patients or Users Accounts
 - [ ] Units test with Jest
 - [ ] Web caching Api endpoints using Redis
 - [ ] Rate limiting for user accounts api Access